 Frankly, it’s hard area to wrap your head around.
 Ideally it should be the right person for the role.
 But naturally sometimes looks and families have to enter the equation for role though sadly sometimes that get tossed aside for many reasons and sometimes roles that should go to minorities (Looking at you Last Airbender as one of many, many movies ) don’t cast the right person for the role.
 Personally I respect this version for its casting and the cast did a good job with their roles.

 However, I do think Brandy was a little weak.
 She was fine on the singing end of things but her speaking parts where a little lackluster but it wasn’t like that bad.
 I get the feeling she was trying to be nice, maybe she didn’t have much the work with?
 Everyone else is fine, Bernadette Peters, Whoopi Goldberg, and Jason Alexander are also a delight.

 I’m not sure if I should mention the songs.
-There were some add in but they are nice songs and they were sung well, then Whitney Houston and Bernadette Peters in the same musical, yay.
+There were some add in but they are nice songs and they were sung well, and plus how could a production go wrong on the singing front with Whitney Houston and Bernadette Peters?
+It doesn’t.